 Instructions

-- Sugar will form clumps and eventually melt into a thick brown, amber-colored liquid as you continue to stir.
-Careful not to burn from the splatter.
+- The sugar will form clumps and eventually melt into a thick, amber-colored liquid as you continue to stir.
+Be careful not to burn yourself from the splatter.

-- Once sugar is completely melted, immediately add 3 Tbsp butter.
-The caramel will bubble rapidly so take extra cautions not to burn yourself from the splatter.
+- Once the sugar is completely melted, immediately add 3 Tbsp unsalted butter.
+The caramel will bubble rapidly, so take extra caution not to burn yourself from the splatter.

 - Stir the butter into the caramel until it is completely melted.
-If you notice the butter separating or if the sugar clumped up, remove from heat and vigorously whisk to combine.
-Keep whisking until it comes back together, even if it takes 3-4 minutes.
+If you notice the butter separating or if the sugar clumps up, remove from the heat and vigorously whisk to combine.
+Keep whisking until it comes back together, even if it takes 3–4 minutes.
 It will eventually get there.
 Just keep whisking.
-Return to heat when it’s combined again.
+Return to the heat when it’s combined again.

-- Turn off and remove from the heat and stir in 2 Tbsp soy sauce.
+- Turn off the heat and remove the saucepan from the stove.
+Stir in 2 Tbsp soy sauce.

 - Allow it to cool down slightly before use.
 Caramel thickens as it cools.

 - After the caramel cools down, pour it into a glass jar or container.
-Refrigerate for up to 1 month and freezer for up to 3 months.
-The caramel solidifies as it cools, but you can reheat in the microwave or on the stove so it becomes liquid again.
-For the frozen caramel, thaw in the refrigerator or at room temperature, then warm up before using.
+Refrigerate for up to 1 month and freeze for up to 3 months.
+The caramel solidifies as it cools, but you can reheat it in the microwave or on the stove so it becomes liquid again.
+For frozen caramel, thaw in the refrigerator or at room temperature, then warm up before using.

-- Cut the gelatin sheet into 1-inch (2.5 cm) pieces and add ¼ cup water to let the gelatin bloom for 10 minutes.
+- Cut ½ gelatin sheet into 1-inch (2.5-cm) pieces and place in a small bowl.
+Add ¼ cup water and let the gelatin bloom for 10 minutes.
+(To use gelatin powder, add it in Step 4.)

 - In a medium saucepan, add 2 cups heavy (whipping) cream and 1 cup whole milk.

-- In a large bowl, combine sugar and egg yolks (if you are using gelatin powder, add now).
+- In a large bowl, combine ½ cup sugar and 3 large egg yolks.
+(If you are using gelatin powder, add it now.)

-- Then repeat with another quarter of the mixture, while stirring with the plastic spatula.
+- Then, repeat with another quarter of the mixture, this time while stirring with a plastic spatula.

-- Finally, pour everything in the bowl and whisk together.
-Then pour back the mixture into the pot.
+- Finally, pour the rest of the milk mixture into the bowl and whisk together.
+Now, pour the mxture back into the pot.

-- Drain the water from the gelatin sheet and add it to the mixture.
+- Drain the water from the gelatin sheet and add the gelatin to the mixture.

-- Return the pot to the stove and heat on medium-low, stirring constantly to prevent the mixture from sticking to the bottom of the pot.
+- Return the pot to the stove over medium-low heat, stirring constantly to prevent the mixture from sticking to the bottom of the pot.

-- Without allowing it to boil, heat for 8-10 minutes, or until the mixture thickens enough to coat the back of a spoon.
-The cooking thermometer should reach 160 ºF or 71 °C to pasteurize the eggs.
-Turn heat off and pour the mixture through a fine-mesh strainer into a 4 cup measuring cup or a medium bowl.
+- Without allowing it to boil, heat for 8–10 minutes, or until the mixture thickens enough to coat the back of a spoon.
+The cooking thermometer should reach 160ºF or 71°C to pasteurize the eggs.
+Turn off the heat and pour the mixture through a fine-mesh strainer into a 4-cup measuring cup or a medium bowl.

-- Add the vanilla and stir to combine.
+- Add 1½ tsp vanilla extract and stir to combine.

 - Prepare a large bowl with ice cubes, and set the measuring cup (or the medium bowl) inside.
-Stir the mixture occasionally to help cool faster.
-Once cool (should take about 30 minutes), cover with plastic wrap and place in refrigerator overnight or at least 4 hours.
+Stir the mixture occasionally to help it cool faster.
+Once cool (it should take about 30 minutes), cover with plastic wrap and place in the refrigerator for at least 4 hours or overnight.

 - Pour the mixture into the ice cream machine.
-Make sure not to fill it more than about ⅔ of the way up.
+Make sure not to fill it more than about two-thirds of the way up.

 - Start churning.
 Churning ice cream incorporates air into the finished product while it freezes, so you will need some extra room in your freezer bowl.

-- Lift up the paddle and remove the ice cream with a (mini) silicone spatula into the ice cream maker bowl.
+- Lift up the paddle and scrape off the ice cream with a (mini) silicone spatula into the ice cream maker bowl.

-- Drizzle generous amount of soy sauce caramel on top.
+- Drizzle a generous amount of soy sauce caramel on top.

 - Add the rest of the ice cream and flatten it with the silicone spatula.